liuandy1207/notes/topics/commandLine/basics.md

 ```
 For directories, execute permission allows entrance into the directory, but files may NOT be visible. <br>
 Three [0-7] digits can be used to specify permissions.
-Each digit represents binary for `rwx` of `u/g/o`.
+Each digit represents `rwx` in binary for each of `u/g/o`.

 ## Commands & Embedded Commands
 Embedded commands return values to be used as arguments for another command.